State Route 74 Lower Ortega Highway Gap Closure Project

 What is Being Planned?

-The project proposes to widen SR-74 from two lanes to four lanes from Calle Entradero (Post Mile [PM] 1.0) to 150 feet (ft.) east of the City/County boundary (PM 1.9) with restriping from 150 ft. east of the City/County boundary to Reata Road (PM 2.1).
+The project proposes to increase the number of lanes on SR-74 from two lanes to four lanes from Calle Entradero (Post Mile [PM] 1.0) to 150 feet (ft.) east of the City/County boundary (PM 1.9) with restriping from 150 ft. east of the City/County boundary to Reata Road (PM 2.1).

-The project will provide one additional 12 ft. lane in each direction, and a 12 ft. painted median at the western portion within the project limits.
-In addition, a paved 5 ft. and 8 ft. shoulder will be provided on each side of the roadway to accommodate Class II (striped on-road) bicycle facilities.
-The shoulder will be 8 ft. wide from Avenida Siega to the City/County boundary limits to merge with the completed county portion.
+The project will provide one additional 12-foot lane in each direction, and a 12-foot painted median at the western portion within the project limits.
+In addition, paved shoulders will be provided on each side of the roadway to accommodate Class II (striped on-road) bicycle facilities.
+The shoulder will be eight feet wide from Avenida Siega to the City/County boundary limits to merge with the completed county portion.
+Construction is expected to begin in 2023.

 The purpose of this project is to relieve existing and future traffic congestion and improve the flow of traffic on SR-74.
 It will accommodate planned growth and development in the surrounding areas, remove a chokepoint, and provide improvements consistent with local planning documents.